 Citizens Band Radio

 Second, CB radios have a limited range.
 Radios can cover wider distances if they have more power.
-With CB radios, the watt output is only at 4, which makes it very limited.
+With this radio communication system, the watt output is only at 4, which makes it very limited.

 But that doesn’t mean CB radios are pieces of junk.
-It’s actually perfect for outfitting in your bug out vehicle (BOV) and will be useful for your group convoy.
-It’ll also be useful in a compound style bug out location (BOL).
-In other words, it’s perfect for groups that plan to stick close together.
+They’re actually perfect for outfitting in your bug out vehicle (BOV) and will be useful for your group convoy.
+They’ll also be useful in a compound style bug out location (BOL).
+In other words, CB radios are perfect for groups that plan to stick close together.

 Family Radio Service (FRS)

-FRS radios are the walkie-talkie type radios that are pretty easy to buy.
-You can get these in sporting good stores all over America.
+FRS radios are walkie-talkie-type radios that are pretty easy to buy.
+You can get these in sporting goods stores all over America.

-A lot of manufacturers boast that their FRS radios can do well at a range of 40 miles, but don’t get too excited, Wyatt Earp.
+Many manufacturers boast that their FRS radios can do well at a range of 40 miles, but don’t get too excited, Wyatt Earp.
 In open terrain, even clear communication at 40 miles is highly unlikely.
 Maybe 10 miles, tops.
-But when you’re in a city, a hilly or mountainous area, a forest, the range shortens dramatically.
+But when you’re in a city, a hilly or mountainous area, or a forest, the range for these radio comms shortens dramatically.

-Kidding aside, these are great when out on hiking, backpacking, and camping trips.
+Kidding aside, these radio communication systems are great when out on hiking, backpacking, and camping trips.

 Multi-Use Radio Service (MURS)